Did you know that most website traffic begins with an online search?

 - In the title tag, meta description, and image attributes

-You can distribute keywords evenly throughout the entire content in other locations as well.
+You can distribute keywords evenly throughout the entire content in other locations.

 Many SEO experts believe that a keyword density of about 1-2% is optimal for SEO.
-So, make sure to check for the keyword density and ensure that it’s not too high or too low.
+So, check for the keyword density and ensure it’s not too high or too low.

 8. Use a Crisp, Descriptive URL

 Search engines prefer short URLs that describe what the page is all about.
-The URL should be short and crisp, without any alphanumeric characters that are added to some URL structures by default.
+The URL should be short and crisp, without any alphanumeric characters added to some URL structures by default.

 You can easily optimize the URL of the website directly.
-If you want to add a special touch, you can include the main keyword once in the URL too.
+If you want to add a special touch, you can include the main keyword in the URL.

 9. Create Backlinks for Your Landing Pages

-Backlinks are one of the well-known factors that Google has built into its ranking algorithm initially.
+Backlinks are one of the well-known factors that Google initially built into its ranking algorithm.
 Google looks at the different pages linking back to your landing page and analyzes the value of it based on those links.
-Google only considers the contextual backlinks, i.e. the links that are surrounded by relevant content.
+Google only considers contextual backlinks, i.e. the links surrounded by relevant content.
 If your backlinks are from irrelevant or spammy websites, it could seriously harm your ranking.

-You can use a Backlink Checker Tool online to find any web pages that are linking back to your website.
+You can use a Backlink Checker Tool online to find any web pages linking to your website.

 10. Keep Track of User Experience Metrics

-The bounce rate, conversion rate, clickthrough rate, time spent on the page and a few other factors are used by search engines to measure the overall user experience.
-These metrics help search engines to gain a sense of how much visitors are enjoying your website.
+The bounce rate, conversion rate, clickthrough rate, time spent on the page, and a few other factors are used by search engines to measure the overall user experience.
+These metrics help search engines understand how much visitors are enjoying your website.

-If any metrics rate low, then it’s time to fix them so that your site gains a competitive edge.
+If any metrics rate low, it’s time to fix them, so your site gains a competitive edge.